dcummingsmb/speedcube-timer/README.md

-# speedcube-timer
+# speedcube-timer-component
-basic speedcubing timer. to be elaborated upon later
+A simple speedcubing timer component that can be styled and used in any project.